conflict to take part in a retreat exploring the effects of potentially

 approximately 30 applications per cycle on a rolling basis throughout the year.

-We are seeking reviewers for the IWMF’s portfolio of programs including the
+We are seeking reviewers for the IWMF’s programs including the

 Howard G. Buffett Fund